 Currently, there are some records of streamflow near the NMMA boundary.
-There are three streamflow gauge on Los Berros Creek: the Los Berros #757 streamflow sensor is located 0.8 miles downstream from Adobe Creek and 3.7 miles north of Nipomo on Los Berros Road, the Valley Road #731 streamflow sensor is located on at the Valley Road bridge over Los Berros Creek, and the Los Berros Creek #4660 streamflow sensor is located at Quailwood Lane bridge downstream of State Route 101.
+On Los Berros Creek: the Los Berros #757 streamflow sensor is located 0.8 miles downstream from Adobe Creek and 3.7 miles north of Nipomo on Los Berros Road, the Valley Road #731 streamflow sensor is located on at the Valley Road bridge over Los Berros Creek, and the Los Berros Creek #4660 streamflow sensor is located at Quailwood Lane bridge downstream of State Route 101.
 The stage data at the Los Berros gauges are compiled by SLO PWD.
 Nipomo Creek streamflow is not currently gauged.
-Cachuma Resource Conservation District and San Luis Resource Conservation District maintain the Oso Flaco #312OFC20 streamflow sensor located between the Oso Flaco Lakes on Oso Flaco Creek.
-Flow was observed during April and May 2020 at Los Berros Creek #4660 streamflow sensor, near the upstream edge of the NMMA.
-No flow was recorded at the Valley Road #731 streamflow sensor during 2020, a short distance downstream of the boundary of the NMMA (Figure 3-8).
+Cachuma Resource Conservation District and San Luis Resource Conservation District maintain the Oso Flaco #312OFC20 streamflow sensor located between the Oso Flaco Lakes on Oso Flaco Creek (Figure 3-8).